geekzzz/win_openvdb/README.md

 -------------------------------------
 The win_openvdb fork also includes a project for the OpenVDB Cookbook example #1.<br>
 The source is located in \win_openvdb\openvdb_cookbook.<br>
-The follow shows automated CMake steps for building this project.
+The following shows automated CMake steps for building this project.
 I would strongly recommend that you become familiar with CMake, as it will greatly simplify your life.
 Look at \openvdb_cookbook\CMakeLists.txt.
 It is a simple example that shows how each aspect of a build can be specified in a cmake. <br>
 *NOTE* If you really want to create your own Visual Studio .sln and .vxproj, to really write the cookbook example from scratch, you can also do this.
 You must then explicitly set the correct include paths, input libraries, and preprocessor defines so that all the needed libraries are found.<br>
 <br>
-The steps for creating the Cookbook project art:
+The steps for creating the Cookbook project art thou:<br>
 1. Run cmake-gui, and specify the following source and build paths:<br>
 Source code: \codes\source\win_openvdb\openvdb_cookbook<br>
 Build binaries: \codes\build\openvdb_cookbook<br>